Hey there… remember me? 😉

 I’ve been sans internet at home for over a week now and it’s killing me, so I’ve been everywhere I can think of to find a place with wi-fi that isn’t too far away and that my moody computer will deem acceptable.
 Yesterday, many of you suggested I try the library, but the only one I knew of was still going to cost me a day pass for light rail, and right now $6 might as well be $600.
 Even Starbucks seemed like a cheaper option.
 As luck would have it though, I was on my way home from a short walk yesterday afternoon and took a different route, since the fall foliage was even more lovely one particular street than any other in my neighborhood.
 As a result, I stumbled upon what I consider to be the greatest discovery of the year: a library in my neighborhood.

-This branch of Grocery Outlet opened this summer and brought another much needed grocery store to the Midtown area.
-Except for my Safeway on 19th & R and the Co-op, there really aren’t many food store options for us Midtowners.
+This branch of Grocery Outlet opened this summer and brought another much-needed grocery store to the Midtown area.
+Except for my Safeway on 19th & R and the Co-op, there really aren’t many food storage options for us Midtown.
 Located on 17th & Capitol, it’s a great central spot for anyone to access.
-Despite being a small store, they carry a wide variety of quality foods and other products, and even have an impressive wine & beer section.
+Despite being a small store, they carry a wide variety of quality foods and other products and even have an impressive wine & beer section.
 Though it’s still very new, I’m always impressed with the cleanliness of the store and the overall friendliness of the staff.
 But my favorite part would definitely have to be the insanely low prices they offer.
 You all know I love me some Trader Joe’s because of their low prices, but Grocery Outlet is a whole other animal in that respect.
 Observe…

 - 1 8 oz container baby portabella mushrooms – $1.49

 - 1 8 oz bag baby spinach – $1.99 (I can do better at TJ’s, but this is still a good deal)

 - 2 red onions – $0.50/each